pyzmqrpc3/pyzmqrpc3/examples/README.md

 # Examples

-This example is from demo_pub_sub.py. t should be relatively self explanatory.
+This example is from demo_pub_sub.py and it should be relatively self explanatory.
-It starts an RPC server thread, registers a command/service pair, then creates an RPC client and execute the registered command.
+It starts a RPC server thread, registers a command/service pair, then creates an RPC client and execute the registered command.

     import sys